Skip to main content

 Helicobacter

 Helicobacter is a type of bacteria that can infect your dog’s stomach.
-In humans, a type of helicobacter called H. pylori has been linked to stomach irritation and ulcers.
+In humans, a type of Helicobacter, H. pylori, has been linked to stomach irritation and ulcers.
 While Helicobacter bacteria are commonly found in dog and cat stomachs, the link between these bacteria and symptoms of stomach ulceration or irritation is not fully understood at this time.
 Veterinarians may still use omeprazole to reduce stomach acid as part of a medication protocol for treating Helicobacter infections.

-According to Dr. Spragley, a dose of 0.7 mg/kg once daily by mouth is recommended to treat helicobacter.
+According to Dr. Spragley, a dose of 0.7 mg/kg once daily by mouth is recommended for Helicobacter treatment.

-“Omeprazole is usually prescribed short term,” Dr. Spragley says.
-“Omeprazole is safe to be given long-term but is usually only given for up to four weeks.”
+The duration of treatment with omeprazole depends on the condition your dog is being treated for.
+“Omeprazole is usually prescribed short-term,” Dr. Spragley says.
+“Omeprazole is safe to be given long-term, but is usually only given for up to four weeks.”

-Dr. Alleyne adds that long-term use of omeprazole may be used in some dogs with chronic conditions, but the dog will need to be monitored closely for any potential side effects.
+Dr. Alleyne adds that long-term omeprazole use may be appropriate for some dogs with chronic conditions, but they will need to be monitored closely for potential side effects.

 How much omeprazole can I give my dog?